 To find out more, contact Chris Wilson, Tel 04 978 2591 or visit the Woburn Apartments web site

 Woburn is now home to Stage 1 of Woburn Apartments, a brand new boutique retirement community, offering great facilities in a great location.
 Residents are pictured here, relaxing in Bar West.

 The Hutt Valley is the gateway to the rivers, hills and mountains of the southern North Island.

 Hutt City is the second largest city in the Wellington region, and is made up of the Lower Hutt suburbs, Woburn, the CBD, Petone and Eastbourne.
 It stretches down the eastern shores of the harbour to the wilderness of Wainuiomata’s Rimutaka Forest Park and Pencarrow Head.

 The range of harbour, river, plains and mountain landscapes gives the Hutt City a unique appeal.
 It is home to great art, good shopping, accessible outdoor recreation and other attractions.

 Woburn Masonic Village, set in the leafy Lower Hutt suburb of Woburn, is close to the Westfield Queensgate shopping centre, the hub of retail activity for the valley.

 Also on the doorstep is the Hutt Library, Huia Pool, Little Theatre, Dowse Art Museum and the Hutt Rec Sports Ground.
 Hutt Hospital and a number of independent medical centres are also nearby.

-The Wellington CBD is only 20 minutes drive away to provide further choices – be they concerts, theatres or shopping.
+The Wellington CBD is only 20 minutes drive away to provide further choices – be they concerts, major sporting events, theatres or shopping.